laravel/docs/cashier-paddle.md

 <a name="user-identification"></a>
 ### User Identification

 In contrast to Stripe, Paddle users are unique across the whole of Paddle, not unique per Paddle account.
-Because of this, Paddle's API's are very limited to make changes to a user within Paddle.
+Because of this, Paddle's API's do not currently provide a method to amend users.

 The way Paddle identifies users when generating pay links is through its `customer_email` parameter.
-When creating a subscription it'll try to match with whatever's set or what the user has filled out in the checkout with an existing Paddle user.
+When creating a subscription it'll try to match with whatever is set or what the user has filled out in the checkout as an existing Paddle user.
 Because of this there's some subtleties you need to be aware of when using Cashier.

-First of all, whenever a new subscription is created we'll save the value set for `customer_email` in the database on the user in its `paddle_email` column. **It is extremely important that you do not modify this value.** We'll keep on using this `paddle_email` value for every new subscription and [pay links](#pay-links) to make sure all transactions are linked to the same customer within Paddle.
+First of all, whenever a new subscription is created we'll save the value set for `customer_email` in the database on the user in its `paddle_email` column. **It is extremely important that you do not modify this value.** Cashier will keep on using this `paddle_email` value for every new subscription and [pay links](#pay-links) to make sure all transactions are linked to the same customer within Paddle.
 This will make sure that you can use multiple Paddle subscriptions on a single user within Cashier.
 A caveat of this is that any [override of the `customerEmail` method](#customer-defaults) on a billable user won't work anymore after the initial subscription has been created.

 There is currently no way to modify a user's email address through the API.
 When a user wants to update their email address within Paddle, the only way for them to do that is to contact Paddle support.
-An extra problem with this is that we don't know wether or not that happened since there is no webhook when this change occurs.
-To make sure everything stays in sync we recommend that customers let the email change happen through the vendor so you can update the email address manually once Paddle has updated it on their end.
+An extra problem with this is that we don't know whether or not that happened since there is no webhook when this change occurs.
+To make sure everything stays in sync, we recommend that customers let the email change happen through the vendor so you can update the email address manually once Paddle has updated it on their end.
 You can provide the matching `paddle_id` value of the user to Paddle to make sure they update the correct customer.

 <a name="prices"></a>
 ## Prices